Tibet serfdom controversy: After the Chinese takeover

 The Chinese and the Tibetan exile community have opposing views on the fate of ordinary Tibetans since 1950.
 Chinese sources in English describe rapid progress for prosperous, free, and happy Tibetans participating in democratic reforms.
-Exiled Tibetans note Chinese genocide in Tibet, comparing the Chinese to the Nazis.
-After the Cultural Revolution, scholar Warren Smith (whose work became focused on Tibetan history and politics after he spent five months in Tibet in 1982) described the Chinese as chauvinists who believe that they are superior to the Tibetans and said that they use torture, coercion and starvation to control the Tibetans.
+Exiled Tibetans claim Chinese genocide in Tibet, comparing the Chinese to the Nazis, an extremely contentious characterization.
+After the Cultural Revolution, scholar Warren Smith (whose work became focused on Tibetan history and politics after he spent five months in Tibet in 1982) claimed the Chinese to be chauvinists who believe that they are superior to the Tibetans and alleged that they use torture, coercion and starvation to control the Tibetans.

-The Tibet Autonomous Region is poorer than other provinces of China.
+The Tibet Autonomous Region is generally poorer than other provinces of China due to its high elevation and remoteness.
 In 1980, to help Tibet out of poverty, the 1st Tibet Work Forum (moderated by Hu Yaobang, General Secretary of the Chinese Communist Party), gave the region financial support to build a "united, prosperous, civilized new Tibet".
 After this forum, taxes on agriculture and animal husbandry in Tibet were waived; other provinces waited until 2006 for the same.
 The people's commune economic system was dismantled (in other provinces, it was ended in 1985), and farmland and livestock reverted to households.
 Tibet is China's only provincial-level administrative region with some tax incentives, and (after 1988) the only provincial-level administrative region which receives substantial quota subsidies from the central government.
 Under the "partner assistance" policy, wealthier provinces and municipalities under the central government, most central-government organs, and some central enterprises assist Tibet's prefectures and cities.
 In 1988, the Tibet Autonomous Region eliminated its fiscal deficit for the first time in history.
 As China's only provincial-level "poverty-stricken areas which lie in vast, contiguous stretches", Tibet developed anti-poverty programs and its impoverished population is somewhat lower.
 Its social-security system has been completely established, and includes the region's 29,000 Buddhist monks and nuns.